Spiderwebs (song): Music video

 The accompanying music video for "Spiderwebs" was directed by film director and producer Marcus Nispel.
 The video opens with a newlywed couple engaging with the attendants of their wedding reception.
 No Doubt occupies a stage within the same room and begins performing "Spiderwebs" to the largely Japanese crowd.
 The music captures the attention of the partygoers who are preparing to participate in the bouquet toss.
 The bride throws her bouquet of flowers and Stefani catches it, but she pricks her finger on a thorn in the process.
 As a result, the video cuts to a black-and-white sequence where wireline telephones knock down the large windows in the room and begin wrapping around No Doubt and the wedding patrons and trapping them.
 An unexpected gust of wind travels throughout the room and disturbing the party.
 The band members eventually free themselves from the entanglement and then finish performing.
 The video ends with No Doubt departing the party and exiting through an alley behind the building.

-Much like her attire in the previous music video for "Just a Girl", Stefani received attention for her eye-catching outfit.
+Much like her attire in the previous music video for "Just a Girl", Stefani received attention for her outfit.
 In the video, she wore a white tank top, tartan pants, and a wallet attached to her pants with a chain.
 Much's Allison Bowsher analyzed her appearance: "Combining elements of femininity and masculinity in her look and performance, Stefani was unabashedly original."
 Stefani drew comparisons to Madonna for designing her own wardrobe for the video.
 The video was distributed for broadcast on several music-related television networks, such as MTV, on April 17, 1996.
 It was also featured on MTV's Buzz Bin TV series, which plays music videos from up and coming music groups.
 In 2004, the video was featured on No Doubt's compilation The Videos 1992–2003.